NHemmerly/vogoder/README.md

 # vogoder

-A program for converting IPA symbols into unique voices using a soundbank
+A program for converting dialogue text files into unique voices using a soundbank.

+## Overview

+This project is inspired by [Animalese](https://nookipedia.com/wiki/Animalese), the type of "language" used by characters in Animal Crossing.
+My goal is to make vogoder as user-friendly as possible, so anybody can record custom sounds and create dialogues using a straight-forward and customizable phonetic typing system.

+## Installation

+Download or clone the repo locally.